Reduction in API Gateway Operational Costs

 “Now with the flexibility that Kong’s development portal provides us, we can discover new APIs and services in a matter of minutes – we’ve been able to reduce our overall service discovery time by 90%.”

 In comprising a team of more than 200 developers to support the organization’s emerging distributed architecture, SKY required a framework to ensure operational efficiency was established across the underpinnings of its multi-channel product portfolio.
-With Kong’s development portal in place as the central hub for publishing relevant API documentation, SKY is now able to provide its internal and external development teams with a streamlined onboarding experience – resulting in a significant reduction of service discovery time for all development teams across the organization.
+With Kong’s development portal in place as the central hub for publishing relevant API documentation, SKY’s internal and external development teams have been able to successfully expedite their service discovery time via a streamlined onboarding experience.

 “It used to take us several days to locate APIs within our legacy systems,” said Lima.
 “Now with the flexibility that Kong’s development portal provides us, we can discover new APIs and services in a matter of minutes – we’ve been able to reduce our overall service discovery time by 90%.”